matthewyang204/NotepadEE/README.md

 ZIP file contains a .app bundle is for Macs

 Note: If building from source, unzip the node_modules.zip file to the source folder before building.
+You can download it from the latest release.